victoracoutinho/Fall_Gesture_Detection/README.md

 # Fall_Gesture_Detection

- Project from final paper to a Bachelor's degree.
+ This is a reposytory for the final paper project to get a Bachelor's degree as Electronics Engineer with the theme: Fall Detection system with gesture interaction using depth sensor.

+ Victor A. Coutinho
+ Electronics Engineer